 for $ \kappa > 0 $, initiated by \cite{FKNNS2013}.
-Further, we apply the fundamental lemma which roughly says that if the initial density is extended by zero to a large domain $B\setminus \Omega^{w_0}$, also the density is zero on $B \setminus \Omega^w(t)$ in the case of the smooth domain and sufficiently regular density, see \cite{KMN2023,MMNRT2022}. \item \textbf{Uniform bounds and equi-integrability}.
+Further, we apply {a fundamental lemma} which roughly says that if the initial density is extended by zero to a large domain $B\setminus \Omega^{w_0}$, also the density is zero on $B \setminus \Omega^w(t)$ in the case of the smooth domain and sufficiently regular density, see \cite{KMN2023,MMNRT2022}. \item \textbf{Uniform bounds and equi-integrability}.
 Once solving the approximate system, one may derive the uniform both in $ \kappa $ and $ \delta $ estimates for $ (\vr^\delta, \bu^\delta, w^\delta) $ (only labeled with $ \delta $ for simplicity).
-Depending on the presence of structure damping, i.e., $ \nu_s > 0 $ or $ \nu_s = 0 $, we derive a bit different uniform estimates.
-In particular, the equi-integrability of the density $ \vr^\delta $ depends strongly on the adiabatic exponent, due to the \textit{Navier-slip boundary condition}, cf. Lemma \ref{lem:equi-integrability-with} and Remark \ref{rem:equi-integrability}.

-\item \textbf{Passing to the limit as $ \kappa, \delta \rightarrow 0 $}.
+Depending on the presence of structure damping, i.e., $ \nu_s > 0 $ or $ \nu_s = 0 $, {we derive uniform estimates with different restrictions}.
+In particular, the equi-integrability of the density $ \vr^\delta $ in this case replies strongly on the adiabatic exponent, due to the \textit{Navier-slip boundary condition}, cf. Lemma \ref{lem:equi-integrability-with} and Remark \ref{rem:equi-integrability}. \item \textbf{Passing to the limit as $ \kappa, \delta \rightarrow 0 $}.
 Based on the uniform (in $ \delta $ and $ \kappa $) bounds, we are hence able to extract subsequences to justify the limit functions, as $ \kappa = \delta \rightarrow 0 $, see Section \ref{sec:weak-ext}, which finally completes the proof of Theorem \ref{thm:weak}.
 Note that again one shall distinguish different reference geometries and elastic damping $ \nu_s \geq 0 $, to recover boundary data, cf. Proposition \ref{prop:more-spatial-regularity} and Section \ref{sec:recover-boundary}, resulting from the presence of the \textit{Navier-slip boundary condition}. \end{enumerate}

 In the following, we will discuss some necessary details about each step above.
 For the full argument, we refer to \cite{KMN2023,MMNRT2022}.